 Image of top, affiliate, marketing, mistakes, avoid

-Look, I almost quit affiliate marketing in 2024.
-After 18 months of grinding, I was down $47,891.22 and my wife was asking when we could afford groceries without using coupons.
-Then I fixed 12 specific mistakes.
+I almost quit affiliate marketing in early 2025.
+After 18 months of grinding on my WordPress 6.7 site using tools like Screaming Frog SEO Spider and Ahrefs, I was down $47,891.22.
+My wife was asking when we could afford groceries without using coupons from Target or Walmart.
+Then I fixed 12 specific mistakes using Google Analytics 4 (GA4) data.
 Revenue jumped to $127,453.21 in 11 months.
-This isn’t another fluff piece—this is the exact blueprint I wish someone had handed me when I was drowning.
+This isn’t another fluff piece—this is the exact blueprint I wish someone had handed me when I was drowning in Shopify Plus fees and ClickBank refunds.

 Quick Answer